Lajos Csatay

 Vitéz Lajos Csatay de Csataj (born as Lajos Tutzentaller on 1 August 1886 – 16 October 1944) was a Hungarian military officer and politician, who served as Minister of Defence between June 1943 and October 1944.

 Life

 World War I and the Interwar

-He fought in World War I and then joined the Hungarian Red Army to fight against the rebelling Slovakian, Romanian, and other nationalists.
+He fought in World War I and then joined the Hungarian Red Army to fight against the rebelling Slovak, Romanian, and other nationalists.
 Between 1919 and 1921 he was a teacher of the Military Academy of Budapest.
 From 1926 he was a commander of a mixed brigade.